Republic Airways Holdings: Fleet overview

-As of January 2017, Republic Airways Holdings, through its subsidiary Republic Airways, operates 185 regional aircraft.
+As of December 2025, Republic Airways Holdings, through its subsidiary Republic Airways and Mesa Airlines, operate 278 regional aircraft.

 In February 2010, Republic Airways Holdings became the first North American customer for the Bombardier CSeries regional jet.
 In 2014, following delays in the CS300 program, Republic expressed doubts in keeping their CS300 order, but announcement that a final decision would be put off.
 In September 2014 Republic confirmed that their order for 40 Cseries aircraft was still in place, despite ongoing technical issues.
 As part of the 2016 bankruptcy proceedings, an agreement was reached with Bombardier to amend the order for its CSeries aircraft by deferring payments and deliveries.

 On September 17, 2014, Republic Airways Holdings announced it would stop flying Bombardier Q400 turboprops in 2016.
 The last Q400 was retired in March 2016.
 On September 30, 2016, the Embraer 145 fleet was retired.

 On December 1, 2016, all remaining aircraft operating under the Shuttle America certificate were to be transferred to Republic Airlines as Shuttle America ceased operations as part of the final step in the merger process; the merger was completed on January 31, 2017.

 As of January 31, 2017, Republic Airways Holdings, through its subsidiary Republic Airways, operates the largest fleet of Embraer 170 and Embraer 175 aircraft in the world.

 On August 8, 2019, it was reported that Republic Airways Holdings appeared to have cancelled the order for 40 Airbus A220-300s long-held by the company, as it is no longer featured as a customer for Airbus according to its latest backlog figures.
 It had originally ordered the jets in 2010, when they were still known as Bombardier CS300s.